-GRP
+1 GRP

-Fig. 1 — Height Of Fifth Wheel
+Fig. 1 Height Of Fifth Wheel

 Key

-l4 at point X = 80 mm Min
+l4 at point X = 80 mm, Min

+All dimensions in millimeters.

-Fig. 2 — Free Space Between Tractor And Semi-Trailer
+Fig. 2 Free Space Between Tractor and Semi-Trailer

+Gooseneck Contour

-Gooseneck Contour — The gooseneck shall be located on the outside of a surface consisting of two planes and one surface of revolution interconnected without forming a step.
+The gooseneck shall be located on the outside of a surface consisting of two planes and one surface of revolution interconnected without forming a step.
 These three parts of the total surface are shown in Fig. 3, 4 and 5 and defined as follows:

-A plane horizontal and perpendicular to the axis of the coupling pin with a length of l2 (AB) and a width of that of the semi-trailer, limited by the intersection of
+A plane horizontal and perpendicular to the axis of the coupling pin with a length of l2 (AB) and a width of that of the semi-trailer, limited by the intersection of;

-A second plane of the same width, making an angle 𝛾 with the first plane, limited by the intersection of
+A second plane of the same width, making an angle 𝛾 with the first plane, limited by the intersection of; and